Reliable Networking and WiFi Setup for Homes and Offices

 Online gaming and streaming require stable connections.
 Network adjustments help reduce lag and improve reliability.

-Line art icon of a laptop with a house-shaped top and a Wi-Fi signal symbol inside.
+Icon of a laptop with a house roof and Wi‑Fi signal inside the screen

 Home Office Connectivity Problems